We would like to bring our customers who have requirements for specific languages and you, testers, closer together by removing the language barrier.

 User Stories

-User Story execution reports are not in scope of our translation service.
+User Story execution reports are not in the scope of our translation service.
 This means that you should only submit User Stories in the test language.
 You will also see the reminder about the test language on the User Story execution page.

 Editing your bug

-At any point of time until the Team Leaders reviews your bug or while you have an open information request, you can edit your bug reports that have been translated by our translation services.
+At any point of time until the Team Leaders review your bug or while you have an open information request, you can edit your bug reports that have been translated by our translation services.

 Note that you can only edit the source language version of the bug.